4Xplos1on/NBA-ML-Predictor/README.md

 Exponentially Weighted Moving Average weights recent games more heavily.
 A team that just went 4-1 after a cold streak reads differently than a team that went 4-1 two months ago.

 **Chronological Splits:**
 Sports data cannot be randomly shuffled for train/test splits.
-Training on future games to predict the past is data leakage — split by date instead.
+Training on future games to predict the past is data leakage, split by date instead.

 **`.shift(1)` Prevents Leakage:**
 The rolling average is shifted forward one row so a game never includes its own stats when the model trains.
 Without this, accuracy looks inflated but the model is cheating.